 Robert G. and Mary G. Lane Early Career Chair and Professor of Electrical Engineering-Systems and Computer Science

-- 1993, Bachelors, Computer Science, National Institute of Technology
+- 1993, Bachelor's Degree, Computer Science, National Institute of Technology

 Murali Annavaram has been a faculty member in the Ming-Hsieh Department of Electrical Engineering at the University of Southern California from 2007.
 He currently holds the Robert G. and Mary G. Lane Early Career Chair.
 His research focuses on energy efficiency and reliability of computing platforms.
 On the mobile platform end, his research focuses on energy efficient sensor management for body area sensor networks for continuous and real-time health monitoring.
 He also has an active research group focused on computer systems architecture exploring reliability challenges in the future CMOS technologies.
 Murali received NSF CAREER award in 2010 and an IBM Faculty Partnership award in 2009.
 He is also passionate about his teaching.
 He received the Stevens Institute's Innovation Inside curriculum award for jointly developing a mobile systems design course.